remance/Masendor/Readme.md

 To start testing the game run `main.py` for the source code or `main.exe` for the release version. <br>

 ## Compile
-To compile the source code into a executable program, I would recommend using pyinstaller and `main.spec` to compile the game. <br>
+To compile the source code into an executable program, recommend using pyinstaller and `main.spec` to compile the game. <br>
 The `main.spec` compile only `main.py`, so you will need to copy gamescript, data, profile folder manually to the dist folder after.
+Additionally, the spec file also include animation maker but you will also need to copy animation maker folder to the dist folder to make it functional.

 Check the [`requirements.txt`](requirements.txt) file for dependency requirements if running with the python source code.<br>
-Also, the game is now optimised based on the pygame 2.0.1 module (much faster than 1.9.6) and python 3.10. (may have to use cython later for a huge size battle)
+Also, the game is now optimised based on the pygame 2.1.2 module and python 3.10. (may have to use cython later for a huge size battle)

 ---------------
 # Latest Update